Starburst Galaxy

 Use themore_vertoptions menu at the end of each row to add or remove columns.

-• To complete the configuration, click Create schema.
+To complete the configuration, click Create transform table.

 Data ingest begins in approximately 1-2 minutes.
 You can run SELECT queries on the live table like you would on any other table.